arminmoin/ML-Quadrat/README.md

 We recommend a normal PC/laptop with at least 4GB of main memory (RAM) and at least 1GB of free disk space.
 In this tutorial, we use a x86_64 Linux system with the Ubuntu 20.04.2 LTS (focal) operating system.
 Please install the following software before proceeding with the installation of ML2:

 1. Git (https://git-scm.com/): apt-get install git
+2. The Java Runtime Environment (JRE) and the Java Development Kit (JDK): apt-get default-jre default-jdk
-2. Apache Maven: https://maven.apache.org/: apt-get install maven
+3. Apache Maven: https://maven.apache.org/: apt-get install maven

 **Now, please go to the Linux terminal / shell / command line and follow the steps below.**